Higher education in the United States: Catholic colleges and universities

 The Association of Catholic Colleges and Universities was founded in 1899 and continues to facilitate the exchange of information and methods.
 Vigorous debate in recent decades has focused on how to balance Catholic and academic roles, with conservatives arguing that bishops should exert more control to guarantee orthodoxy.

 Historically black colleges and universities (HBCUs)

 Most Historically Black Colleges and Universities were established in the South after the American Civil War, often with the assistance of religious missionary organizations based in the northern United States.
 HBCUs established prior to the American Civil War include Cheyney University of Pennsylvania in 1837, University of the District of Columbia then known as Miner School for Colored Girls in 1851 and Lincoln University in 1854.
+The second Morrill Act (1890) required that states consider black students equally or found separate land-grant schools for them.

+Protests for civil rights on campus began in the early 20th century, at Shaw University (1919), Fisk University (1924–1925), Howard University (1925) and Hampton Institute (1925, 1927).
+The protests often involved civil rights issues between black students and white administrators.